 2/ Increase Access to Testing – removing barriers to ensure individuals can access testing sites.
 Pop-up testing sites will set up in these high priority neighbourhoods.

-3/ Provide Wraparound Services – remove barriers to COVID-19 prevention, including isolation, by connecting people with necessary supports and services (ex. food, transportation, emergency financial assistance, etc.), while utilizing a case management approach.
+3/ Provide Wraparound Services – remove barriers to COVID-19 prevention by connecting people with necessary supports and services (ex. food, transportation, emergency financial assistance, etc.), while utilizing a case management approach.

 As the issue with COVID-19 continues to escalate, there is a sense of urgency to operationalize the HPCS, and there will likely be further communities identified based on available Public Health data.